topcat101/AWS-Projects/Multi-Account Security & Compliance with AWS Organizations/readme.md

 https://aws.amazon.com/blogs/devops/how-to-centrally-manage-aws-config-rules-across-multiple-aws-accounts/

 #### Notes
-- Enable organization-wide Config rules to track compliance.
-- Ensure all S3 buckets have encryption, all IAM users have MFA enabled, and CloudTrail is enabled in every account.
-- Ensure every user has MFA enabled.
-- Deploy Conformance packs ()
 - Write Custom Config rules with lambda (EC2 instance must have specific tags)
-- Demonstrate auto remediation (IF encryption is disabled -> re-enable automatically)

-#### Writing a custom config rule with Lambda (EC2 instances must have a specific tags) -- ADDING THIS AT A LATER DATE....
+- Writing a custom config rule with Lambda (EC2 instances must have a specific tags) -- ADDING THIS AT A LATER DATE....

 ### IAM Identity Center